Marcalachu/Discord-botghost-change-status/README.md

 Change the bot's status using the !status command followed by your desired status.
 Example: !status Playing music
 Message Manipulation:
+Or replace it in the index.js in the line 12

 !say: Makes the bot repeat a message sent to it.
 Example: !say Hello, everyone!